By Craig Neil

 Note that the Amazon affiliate links below are for items I recommend.

-- Pack high-energy food and drink to replenish the energy you’ll be burning in the cold.
+3: Pack high-energy food and drink to replenish the energy you’ll be burning in the cold.
 With regard to water, bear in mind that you should take 2 litres per person, per day, and each litre weighs 1 kg.
-I take two bottles on my winter walks, one insulated Thermos for a cup of hot tea down the road, and a tough metal water bottle to stay hydrated.

-- Become familiar with your route before you leave and stick to it.
+6: Become familiar with your route before you leave and stick to it.
 One of the main reasons why winter hikers get lost is because they suddenly decide to take a different path and then find themselves unable to get back onto their pre-planned route.
-The Walk Highlands website is a fantastic resource for walking trails in Scotland, and Google Maps is very handy as a free GPS – but make sure you’ve got a spare battery or a power pack in your bag.

 - Walk Highlands: Detailed hiking maps and route information with photos to help you get your bearings.